 Your water and sewer service may be shut off in the following cases.

-You have not paid your water and sewer bill on time.
-Before your service is shut off, the Water Revenue Bureau will send you one or more of the following notices:
+Before your service is shut off, the Water Revenue Bureau will send the following notices:

-- Past Due Notice: This message appears on your bill.
-When you receive a past due notice, you can either pay the entire amount due or set up a payment plan with Water Revenue.
+• Past Due Notice: This message appears on your bill.
+When you receive this message, you can either pay the entire amount due or set up a payment plan with Water Revenue.

 Lack of meter access